disqontrol/disqontrol/README.md

 of Redis.

 For the above mentioned reasons, we have no plans to support other queues.
-Instead we want to use all features of Disque fully.
+Instead we want to fully use all features of Disque.

 ### Alternatives